3 Technical Guidelines

 • When adding rOpenSci links to your post, use relative instead of absolute URLs e.g. /blog/ instead of https://ropensci.org/blog/.

-• Use Hugo shortcodes (not html) to add images, tweets, gists etc.
+• Use Hugo shortcodes (not html) to add images, gists etc.

 • In R Markdown wrap Hugo shortcodes between html preserve tags as shown in the template.